 If you have any past experiences with tinnitus, hearing damage, prolonged exposure to loud noises, or headaches, you’re at a higher risk of getting it while pregnant.
 Pregnancy alone is not a cause for tinnitus, but instead an exacerbating factor.

 Now that all the facts and information are out of the way, we can focus on relief!
 That’s the most important part after establishing the why.
 Solving the how when it comes to dealing with tinnitus is vital to surviving it, even if only for 9 months.

 Unfortunately, there is no cure for tinnitus, since it’s not an illness.
-You need first to treat the cause, if possible, to make this symptom go away, but you can do some easy things at-home to cope.
+You need to first treat the cause to make this pregnancy symptom go away, but you can do some easy things at-home to cope.

 1. Avoid Loud Sounds

 Loud noises, such as fireworks or music on full volume, can be a major trigger for all tinnitus, regardless of the cause.
 Silence can equally cause tinnitus to get worse, so try to stay around sound-neutral places.

 It’s important to treat your ears gently for as long as tinnitus lasts.
 Whenever you feel pain or an increase in the ringing, stop and try to get away from the trigger.